moj-analytical-services/user-guidance/source/documentation/index.md

 ### Modern Data Tools and Services

 - the ability to freely install packages from CRAN and PyPI to perform advanced analytical techniques, such as text mining, predictive analytics and data visualisation
-- compatibility with current cloud data services, such as Amazon Athena, Glue and Redshift, offering scalability and a managed service at commodity pay-as-you-go prices
+- compatibility with current cloud data services, such as Amazon Athena, Glue and Redshift, offering scalability and a managed service

 ### Centralised Data